Dungeons & Dragons Starter Set: Advanced Dungeons & Dragons 2nd edition

-Wizards of the Coast bought TSR, Inc. in 1997 and in 1999 they published the last starter set for the 2nd edition, the Dungeons & Dragons Adventure Game.
+Wizards of the Coast bought TSR, Inc. in 1997 and in 1999 they put out two editions of the last starter set for the 2nd edition, the Dungeons & Dragons Adventure Game.
 Similar to the previous starter sets, it included a simplified ruleset up to the 3rd level, an adventure book, and a Dungeon Master's Screen.
 This set also included dice, a dice bag and pre-generated characters but did not include an audio CD.